Type your new text here.

 For questions or concerns, reach out to Karl at 208-232-6305 or via email at karl@valleymission.org.

 Our Street Reach initiatave brings Valley Mission services directly to the community.
-By visiting homeless encampments throughout Pocatello, our team provides essential supplies and invites individuals to connect with Valley Mission and partner agencies for long-term support.
-This outreach is helping us build bridges to other vital community resources.
+By visiting homeless encampments throughout Pocatello, our team provides essential supplies and invites individuals to connect with Valley Mission and

 We are excited to be able to send out 2 teams weekly.
 These teams will allow us to connect with more people who are struggling to get the help they need to get off the streets and into safe and secure housing.